Jets move Wilson up to No. 2 QB, still expect White to start

 “We’re still working as if he’s playing this week,” Saleh said, adding that Wilson’s promotion was just “a coincidence” in timing.

-Joe Flacco, who started the first three games of the season, will be the No. 3 quarterback after serving as White’s backup the last three weeks.
+Joe Flacco, who started the first three games this season, will be the No. 3 quarterback.

 The Jets wanted Wilson to sit as part of a mental and physical “reset” to focus on fundamentals such as extending the pocket, moving the football and getting his footwork corrected.